Last modified June 11, 2026

 No arguments.

-- By leaving the argument empty, the command will use the current selected kubectl context.
+By leaving the argument empty, the command will use the current selected kubectl context.
 In addition, an OIDC auth token will be refreshed and the name of the current context will be printed.

 b) kubectl gs login [MANAGEMENT_CLUSTER]

-argument there are several options.
+For the MANAGEMENT_CLUSTER argument there are several options.

 Context name: Name of a Giant Swarm kubectl context, generated via one of the two methods above.
 The context name normally starts with the

-prefix, however that prefix can be omitted for convenience.
+gs-prefix, however that prefix can be omitted for convenience.
 If no OIDC context can be found, an attempt to select a client certificate will be made.

 c) kubectl gs login [MANAGEMENT_CLUSTER] [WORKLOAD_CLUSTER]

-names are used to find an existing context for a workload cluster.
+The MANAGEMENT_CLUSTER and WORKLOAD_CLUSTER names are used to find an existing context for a workload cluster.

-It is also possible to create client certificates for a workload cluster, by providing the right configuration flags.
+It is also possible to create client certificates for a workload cluster by providing the right configuration flags.
 Please be aware that the recommended way to authenticate users for workload clusters is OIDC.
 Client certificates should only be a temporary replacement.
 When selecting client certificate contexts via the method above, please be aware that they will not be refreshed if they are expired.

 Flags